-- 20 This guideline refers specifically to second trimester pregnancy losses (spontaneous or - 21 missed miscarriage).
-Pregnancy loss may occur prior to, or after, the anomaly (mid- - trimester) scan.
-The approach to the autopsy differs depending on whether this has - 23 occurred, and the result of the scan. - 24 a) If the pregnancy loss occurs before the mid-trimester anomaly scan, or the scan could 25 not be completed for any reason, full post-mortem examination is recommended to - check the anatomical structures, where consent has been provided. - 27 b) If the scan identified structural abnormalities, and the pregnancy ends spontaneously - 28 (i.e. miscarriage or intrauterine fetal death), the protocol for 'termination of pregnancy - for congenital anomaly' should be followed to ensure full assessment for congenital - 30 abnormality.
+This guideline refers specifically to second trimester pregnancy losses (spontaneous miscarriage or intrauterine demise).
+Pregnancy loss may occur prior to, or after, the anomaly (mid-trimester) scan.
+The approach to the autopsy differs depending on whether this has occurred and the result of the scan.

+- a) If the pregnancy loss occurs before the mid-trimester anomaly scan, or the scan could not be completed for any reason, full post-mortem examination is recommended to check the anatomical structures, where consent has been provided. - b) If the scan identified structural abnormalities and the pregnancy ends spontaneously (i.e. miscarriage or intrauterine fetal death), the protocol for 'termination of pregnancy for congenital anomaly' should be followed to ensure full assessment for congenital abnormality.

-- c) If gross examination reveals structural abnormalities, the protocol for 'termination of pregnancy for congenital anomaly' should be followed. - d) If pregnancy loss occurred after a negative anomaly scan, and the baby proves to be non-dysmorphic at external examination, yield from an invasive post-mortem examination is likely to be low.7 As such, in this situation, the pathologist may decide to proceed with an external examination, X-ray and examination of the placenta and omit internal examination of the organs (Appendix A).
+- c) If gross examination reveals structural abnormalities, the protocol for 'termination of pregnancy for congenital anomaly' should be followed. - d) If pregnancy loss occurred after a negative anomaly scan, and the baby proves to be non-dysmorphic at external examination, yield from an invasive post-mortem examination is likely to be low.
+As such, in this situation, the pathologist may decide to proceed with an external examination, X-ray and examination of the placenta and omit internal examination of the organs (Appendix A).